RaphaeleL/nvim/README.md

 - Snippet Engine: [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip)
 - Snippets: [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)

+### More Basic Plugins

-The following plugins are really cool, useful and great.
+> The following plugins are really cool, useful and great.
 But they are not necessary.
-Thanks to LazyLoading there are no performance disadvantages through this and can therefore be maintained without any problems.
+Thanks to Lazy Loading there are no performance disadvantages and can be keeped without any problems.

 - Undo History: [mbbill/undotree](https://github.com/mbbill/undotree)
 - Classic File Explorer: [nvim-neo-tree/neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim)